A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

-\begin{proof} The equivalence of (1) and (2) follows from $h_0h^0F\simeq \omega_!h^0F$ and the explicit formula for $\omega_!$.
 The equivalence of (2) and (3) is clear from the definition. \end{proof}

-\begin{definition}[Reciprocity] We say that $F$ has {\it reciprocity} or $F$ is a \emph{reciprocity presheaf} if it satisfies the equivalent conditions in Lemma \ref{reciprocity_equivalent}.
+\begin{definition} We say that $F$ has {\it $\Lambda$-reciprocity} or $F$ is a \emph{$\Lambda$-reciprocity presheaf} if it satisfies the equivalent conditions in Lemma \ref{reciprocity_equivalent}.
 If $F$ is moreover a Nisnevich sheaf, then we say that $F$ is a \emph{reciprocity sheaf}.
-We define $\RSC_S$ (resp. $\RSC_{S,\Nis}$) to be the full subcategory of $\PSh(\Cor_S)$ consisting of reciprocity presheaves (resp. reciprocity sheaves). \end{definition}
+We define $\RSC^\Lambda_k$ (resp. $\RSC^\Lambda_{k,\Nis}$) to be the full subcategory of $\PSh(\Cor_k)$ spanned by $\Lambda$-reciprocity presheaves (resp. $\Lambda$-reciprocity sheaves). \end{definition}